Phone: (630) 892.7021 | Fax:(630) 892.7158

 Abigail is a member of the Illinois State Bar Association, the Kane County Bar Association, Fox Valley Estate Planning Council, and the Community Foundation of the Fox River Valley's Council of Professional Advisors.

-Abigail’s community activities include serving as a member of Rush-Copley Medical Center Board of Governors and as a member of the Aurora Noon Rotary Club.
+Abigail’s community activities include serving as a member of Rush-Copley Medical Center Board of Governors and as a member and Past President of the Aurora Noon Rotary Club.
 She has also served as a pro bono attorney and was awarded the DuPage Bar Legal Assistance Foundation Pro Bono Award in 2007.

 Abigail is a published author with The DuPage County Bar Association Brief, has taught business law courses at the University of Maryland’s European Division.
 Abigail has been named in the Illinois Super Lawyers & Rising Stars magazine in the area of Estate Planning and Probate.